mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 As usual, I encourage developers to remove and ban obsolete APIs of their eclasses at EAPI upgrade point.

-In EAPI 7, a few obsolete eclasses will be banned:
+In EAPI 7, a few obsolete eclasses are banned:

 - ``eapi7-ver.eclass`` — all functions included in EAPI 7
 - ``epatch.eclass`` — replaced by EAPI 6 ``eapply`` function
 - ``ltprune.eclass`` — obsoleted in favor of inline pruning
 - ``versionator.eclass`` — replaced by EAPI 7 version functions

-Additionally, ``eutils.eclass`` will stop implicitly providing the functions that were split out of it.
-If you need one of the following functions, you will need to explicitly inherit the eclass providing them:
+Additionally, ``eutils.eclass`` stops implicitly providing the functions that were split out of it.
+If you need one of the following functions, you need to explicitly inherit the eclass providing them:

 - ``desktop.eclass`` — ``make_desktop_entry``, ``make_session_desktop``,
     ``domenu``, ``doicon`` and their ``new*`` variants